tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/_index.md

 ![PrintScreen](/assets/Reports/Reports_01.png)

-The _**My downloaded reports**_ section appears listing the latest reports generated in the last 90 days.
+The _**My downloaded reports**_ section appears listing the latest reports generated in the last 90 dias.
 Take into account that newest download records may not be ready yet, if you requested a report recently and is not in the table, try again later.

 ![PrintScreen](/assets/Reports/Reports_02.png)